kgsnipes/hybris_selenium_test/README.md

 - Browser driver - i user the chrome driver available as a part of the repo.

 Below are the steps to get started:
-- start the hybris server with the B2C recipie installed.
+- start the hybris server with the OOTB B2C recipe installed.
 I used the hybris version 6.4.
 - download the repo and import the maven project using any IDE of choice.
 - change the path for the browser driver located in the file hybris_selenium_test/src/main/resources/hybristester.properties to the path on your file system.
 - choose the hybris_selenium_test/src/test/java/hybris/GuestCheckoutFlowTest.java JUnit test class and run the performGuestCheckoutFlowTest() test.

+  I have also added a screencast for the GuestCheckoutFlow that i have created for the OOTB B2C recipe.

+  Will keep working on this project to refactor the code as time allows.